Study Permits & Visas

 *Deposits will only be refundable in the event that a study permit cannot be obtained.

-Once the deposit and signed Refund Policy have been received, you will be sent your official letter of admission (LOA) and PAL (if applicable) from Trinity Western University.
+Once the deposit and signed Refund Policy have been received, you will be sent your official letter of admission (LOA) and PAL from Trinity Western University.
 You can now complete and submit your study permit application through BorderPass.

 Step 5 – Complete the study permit application